StuartHan/cse110-w21-group1/admin/meetings/011621-kickoff.md

 - - -

 **Agenda:**
-> Brief introductions and greetings from each group member, then take a creenshot for everyone.
+> 1. Brief introductions and greetings from each group member, then take a creenshot for everyone.

-> Went over 4 assignments of group management: bouding, repo, page + vidio, and contract.
+> 2. Went over 4 assignments of group management: bouding, repo, page + vidio, and contract.

-> Created a GitHub repo for files and a Google Docs page for group contract then invite everyone in.
+> 3. Created a GitHub repo for files and a Google Docs page for group contract then invite everyone in.

-> Set up future plans
+> 4. Go over possible positions and set up plans for next week.

 **Decisions:**
 > Group positions (coordibator, planer, designer, developer, tester) are not fixed and will be rotated.
 (This decision might be changed after everyone knows his/her tech tree.)